Get 80% off your plan for your first 3 months*

 Operational due diligence

-Use this operational due diligence checklist to cover all aspects of business continuity:
+Operational due diligence evaluates how the business runs day to day, including its systems, staff, and processes.
+Use this checklist to cover all aspects of business continuity:

-This due diligence category helps you understand a business’s true value so you can agree to a fair price.
-It deals with how, to whom, and where the business sells its products or services, the business’s position compared with competitors, and its opportunities for growth.
+Analysing market position and competition helps you understand a business's true value so you can agree to a fair price.
+This checklist examines how, to whom, and where the business sells its products or services.
+It also assesses the business's position compared with competitors and its opportunities for growth.

 Regulatory and compliance

 • Review tax compliance status, including tax records, liabilities, and compliance with local and international tax laws, noting that professional standards evolve.
-For example, recent code revisions for accountants will strengthen ethical expectations for tax planning activities in New Zealand from July 2025.
+For example, recent code revisions for accountants will strengthen ethical expectations for tax planning activities in New Zealand, applying to New Zealand resident members and other practitioners from 1 July 2025.

 Key documents to review during due diligence

-Reviewing documents forms the foundation of thorough due diligence.
+Reviewing documents is fundamental to thorough due diligence.
 These records provide concrete evidence to verify claims made by the seller and reveal potential issues.

-Your document checklist will include financial records, contracts, legal documentation, sales reports, and customer records.
-The specific documents you need vary by industry and location.
+Your document checklist will include financial records, contracts, legal documents, sales reports, and customer records.
+The specific documents vary by industry and location, so work with an accountant, lawyer, or business broker to ensure you haven't missed anything critical.

 Financial and tax